vai-bhav-m/TRINIT_Audio-Video_ML04/README.md

 ```
 python app.py
 ```
- - Enter the date in the UI
+ - Select the date from the UI
- -
+ - The predicted closing stock price of the next day can be seen on the screen